SeoDU/SeoDU.github.io/about.md

-My research interests lie in map reconstruction for practical applications such as AR and exploration.
+My research interests lie in LiDAR-Camera fusion based SLAM for robust long-term autonomy.
 Also, the process collaborated with multi-agent and localization in the dense map representation are of my interests.
 I’m mainly focusing on the Visual SLAM, but also trying to use LiDAR.

 <!--* <span style="color:black">**Visual SLAM**</span> for AR application. -->
-* Visual SLAM for AR application.
+* LiDAR-Visual-Inertial SLAM framework.
 * Multi-Map reconstruction.
-* Tightly-coupled dense map SLAM framework.
+* Long-term autonomy.

 <br/>